FSM-Systems/FSM-Erp/README.md

 The session value will come from express.js framework and passed to the pug template

-After a successfull reload we can reload the main page in #workspace div by adding the hidden input
+After a successfull insert we can reload the main page in #workspace div by adding the hidden input

 >\<input type="hidden" id="apppage" value="route_to_reload">